Sustainable Supply Chain

 We also touched on future applications of satellite monitoring beyond compliance, including disaster prevention, water management, and biodiversity tracking.
 John emphasised the importance of integrating sustainability into core business operations, using precise data to make informed decisions that benefit both the environment and the bottom line.

-This episode sheds light on the critical role of accurate satellite data in promoting sustainability and regula
+This episode sheds light on the critical role of accurate satellite data in prom

 Elevate your brand with the ‘Sustainable Supply Chain’ podcast, the voice of supply chain sustainability.